-The Corporation of the Village of Fruitvale, as a member of the Regional District of Kootenay Boundary, is jointh and severally liable for the borrowing of this authority.
-At December 31, 2019, the prontissory note is \$36,274 (2018 - \$36,274).
+The Corporation of the Village of Fruitvale, as a member of the Regional District of Kootenay Boundary, is jointly and severally liable for the borrowing of this authority.
+At December 31, 2019, the promosory note is \$36,274 (2018 - \$36,274).

 The Village of Fruitvale is a member of the Municipal Insurance Association of B.C.
 (M.I.A.B.C.).
-A. B.C. is licensed to operate a reciprocal insurance exchange under section 302 of the Insurance ALA.B.C. is a municipal self insurance program, supplying general liability coverage to their members up to a maximum of thirty five million dollars.
-Members are liable for their deductible and a provated share of any claims exceeding their deductible.
+(1.D.
+B.C. is licensed to operate a reciprocal insurance exchange under section 302 of the Insurance Act.
+M.A.B.C. is a municipal self insurance program, supplying general liability coverage to their numbers up to a maximum of thirty five million dollars.
+Members are liable for their deductible and a prograted share of any claims exceeding their deductible.